 SUMMERPAX

-How to promote peace
+How do people promote peace

 in an increasingly violent world?